-Biology, Center for Native American Studies, Center for Student Enrichment, Charter Schools, College of Arts & Sciences, College of Professional Studies, Earth, Environmental, and Geographical Science Department, Ethnic & Cultural Diversity Committee, Office of International Programs, Multicultural Education and Resource Center / PACE Program, Office of Provost and Vice President for Academic Affairs, School of Education, Leadership and Public Service and School of Nursing.
+Center for Native American Studies; Charter Schools; College of Arts & Sciences; College of Health Sciences and Professional Studies; Department of Earth, Environmental and Geographical Sciences; Graduate Education and Research; History; Mathematics and Computer Science; Multicultural Education and Resource Center; Office of the Provost and Vice President for Academic Affairs; President's Committee on Diversity; School of Health and Human Performance and School of Nursing.

-Special thanks to Chris Kibit, the Culinary Arts Program, Chris Busch, the PEIF staff, Audio Visual, and Maintenance.
+Special thanks to Keweenaw Bay Indian Community, Andy Chosa, L.R.
+Swadley, Chris Kibit and the Culinary Arts Program, Chris Busch and the PEIF staff, Audio Visual, and Maintenance.

 Community contributions are also appreciated from: